Oral rehydration therapy: Contraindications

 ORT should be discontinued and fluids replaced intravenously when vomiting is protracted despite proper administration of ORT; or signs of dehydration worsen despite giving ORT; or the person is unable to drink due to a decreased level of consciousness; or there is evidence of intestinal blockage or ileus.
 ORT might also be contraindicated in people who are in hemodynamic shock due to impaired airway protective reflexes.
 Short-term vomiting is not a contraindication to receiving oral rehydration therapy.
 In persons who are vomiting, drinking oral rehydration solution at a slow and continuous pace will help resolve vomiting.

 Preparation

-WHO and UNICEF have jointly developed official guidelines for the manufacture of oral rehydration solution and the oral rehydration salts used to make it (both often abbreviated as ORS).
-They also describe acceptable alternative preparations, depending on material availability.
-Commercial preparations are available as either prepared fluids or packets of oral rehydration salts ready for mixing with water.
+WHO and UNICEF have jointly developed official guidelines for the manufacture of oral rehydration solution and the oral rehydration salts used to make it (both often abbreviated ORS).
+They also describe other acceptable solutions, depending on material availability.
+Commercial preparations are available as prepared fluids and as packets of powder ready to mix with water.

 A basic oral rehydration therapy solution can also be prepared when packets of oral rehydration salts are not available.
 The molar ratio of sugar to salt should be 1:1 and the solution should not be hyperosmolar.
 The Rehydration Project states, "Making the mixture a little diluted (with more than 1 litre of clean water) is not harmful."